 - Russian scholars, independent researchers and faculty holding a Ph.D. or a Doctoral degree.

-- Professionals in the arts and applied sciences without a degree.
+- Professionals in the arts, applied sciences, museum, archive, library staff without a degree.

 To select a field please consult the list of Fulbright disciplines.